PRIVACY NOTICE

 Capquest generates this data from the data sources available to them. |

-This section describes the types of recipient we share data with and our process for ensuring it is an appropriate organisation.
+This section describes the types of recipients we share data with and our process for ensuring it is an appropriate organisation.

 In some cases, some organisations have the ability to compel us, by law, to disclose certain data for certain purposes.